severian42/GraphRAG-Local-UI/README.md

 ## 🌟 Features

-- **Local Model Support:** Leverage local models with Ollama for LLM and embeddings.
+- **Local Model Support:** Leverage local models with Ollama for LLM and embeddings.(I highly recommend using the 'sciphi/triplex' Ollama model for Indexing your data) ('ollama pull sciphi/triplex')
 - **Cost-Effective:** Eliminate dependency on costly OpenAI models.
 - **Interactive UI:** User-friendly interface for managing data, running queries, and visualizing results.
 - **Real-time Graph Visualization:** Visualize your knowledge graph in 3D using Plotly.